 For example, the new release comes with an improved compositor, better video playback performance, zswap (lz4) support enabled by default for a smoother experience, as well as optimized image sizes.

 Other features include Wi-Fi, Ethernet, and Bluetooth support on compatible models, automatic online file system expansion, video out via composite or HDMI, audio out via 3.5mm audio jack or HDMI, GPIO access via GPIO Zero and WiringPi, USB Booting support, as well as enablement of the VC4/V3D (full KMS) driver by default.

 If you’ve been waiting to install Ubuntu MATE 22.04 LTS on your Raspberry Pi device, you can download the images for ARM64 (AArch64) or ARMhf architectures right now from the official website.
-The ARM64 images are recommended for Raspberry Pi models with more then 2 GB of RAM.
+The ARM64 images are recommended for use on Raspberry Pi models with more than 2 GB of RAM.